Svengat/hello-world/README.md

 Just another repository

-Sudish here, I like Computer Scieb=nce and wish to take the course in Junior year.
+Sudish here, I like Computer Science and wish to take the course in Junior year.